Multipath interference from large trapped ion chains: Observation of coherent light scattering

-We start the observations of phase interference by looking at the simplest case of light scattering from two trapped ions.
-The two-ion configuration can give us important information about the relative contributions of particular decoherence mechanisms in our setup and estimation of the expectable limit on the visibility for larger numbers of ions.
-As can be seen in the schematic drawing in Fig.~\ref{fig:block_scheme}-c), the particular two-ion interference path arrangement closely resembles a classical Michelson interferometer.
+The two-ion light scattering measurements can give us important information about the relative contributions of particular decoherence mechanisms in our setup and estimation of the expectable limit on the visibility for larger numbers of ions.
+As can be seen in the schematic drawing in Fig.~\ref{fig:block_scheme}-c), the particular two-ion interference path arrangement can be understood as atomic version of a classical Michelson interferometer.
 The 397~nm laser light propagating with an angle $\theta\sim45^\circ$ with respect to the ion crystal axis can be, with a small probability, reflected off the two ions.
 The relative distance between two ions in the observation direction $d_{\rm obs}$ projected on the excitation laser beam direction gives $d_{\rm exc}=d_{\rm obs}\cos\theta$, which results in the overall relative phase difference $\delta\varphi=d_{\rm obs} (1-\cos\theta) \omega/c$, where $\omega$ is the angular frequency of the scattered light.
 The distance $d_{\rm obs}$ can be tuned by the controlling the voltage $U_{\rm tip}$ and its setting can be compared with the theoretically expected values~\cite{james1998quantum} by independent measurement of $d_{\rm obs}$ on the EMCCD camera.